SergioAlias/autotag/README.md

 ### I do NOT have root permissions

-If you are working on your institution's machine and they don't want you to have root permissions (it happens all the time), you can do it as follows:
+If you are working on your institution's machine and you don't have root permissions (it happens all the time), you can do it as follows:

 1. Create a `bin` directory in your home directory, if it doesn't exist already:
    ```bash